reimagined/resolve/docs/Contributing.md

 Pull Request is the primary method to contribute to the `ReSolve` repository.
 Use Pull Requests to implement an issue or fix a bug.

 **reSolve** team follows the [Git Flow](https://datasift.github.io/gitflow/IntroducingGitFlow.html) branching model.
 The main development branch is `dev`.
 The `master` branch contains the most recent stable release and hotfixes.
-The `reSolve` repository is writeable only for maintainers, so you should fork it make the required changes and [create a Pull Request](https://github.com/reimagined/resolve/compare) from your fork to the `dev` branch.
+The `reSolve` repository is writeable only for maintainers.
+Fork the repository, make the required changes, and [create a Pull Request](https://github.com/reimagined/resolve/compare) from your fork to the `dev` branch to change something.
 Although, if you feel that some other branch is better suited, free to create a Pull Request there.

 ### Naming Conventions